Filter...

 It's a lot of fun and a great chance to practice & dust off conversation skills with other intermediate to fluent Spanish speakers.
 This conversation group is free and NEXT Village membership is not required.

 The group meets monthly on Zoom 3-4 PM on the third Monday of the month, except holidays.
+Zoom link will be sent to registrants.
 Don't worry if you can't attend often, join us when you can!

 Host: Irene joins us from Madrid to help keep the conversation flowing.

 Note: this is a conversation group, not a class.
 Ability to converse at a level where you can participate in a conversation is requested.
-Beginners are welcome to listen in without participating so they don't impede the flow of conversation.
+If you are joining for the first time and are not sure if you are at conversation level, you are welcome to listen in without participating to see if you are able to understand and follow the conversation before participating so you don't impede the flow of conversation.
+If you are at the level of the group, you are welcome to participate in the conversation.

 Event photo